BlackBoxVision/typescript-hapi-starter/README.md

 # TypeScript + Hapi = <3

-This is a super simple starter kit to develop apps with HapiJS + TypeScript
+This is a super simple starter kit to develop APIs with HapiJS + TypeScript

 ## What currently supports?